 The Transport and Parking Office is responsible for minimising the transport impact of the University's activities.

-With over 14,000 staff and 40,000 students working and studying across five campuses in the Edinburgh area the ability to easily travel to and between sites is critical to the operation of the University.
+With around 16,000 staff and 49,000 students working and studying across five campuses in the Edinburgh area, the ability to easily travel to and between sites is critical to the operation of the University.

 The Transport and Parking Office is responsible for developing, implementing and managing initiatives to support the objectives of the University’s Integrated Travel plan.
 Specifically we:

 - Develop and implement Travel Plans for specific University sites to support and enable staff, students and visitors to travel by sustainable modes of transport (walking, cycling, public transport) and reduce dependency on the private car.

 - Implement, manage, and promote a range of measures to support walking, cycling, public transport, and car sharing.